-A daily grind is the secret to Archer-Daniels-Midland's (ADM) success.
-One of the world's largest processors of agricultural commodities, the company converts corn, oilseeds, and wheat cocoa into products for food, animal feed, industrial, and energy uses at some 270 processing plants worldwide.
+Archer-Daniels-Midland's (ADM) forges every link the food chain from field to processing to store.
+One of the world's largest processors of agricultural commodities, the company converts corn, oilseeds, and wheat into products for food, animal feed, industrial, and energy uses at some 300 processing plants worldwide.
 The company is also a leading manufacturer of protein meal, vegetable oil, corn sweeteners, flour, biodiesel, ethanol, and other value-added food and feed ingredients.
 ADM operates an extensive US grain elevator and global transportation network that buys, stores, transports, and resells feed commodities for the ag processing industry, connecting crops with markets on six continents.

-ADM's businesses -- agricultural services (the largest, accounting for about 45% of sales), oilseeds processing (about 40%), and corn processing (about 15%) -- can be best understood in the light of changing agricultural commodity prices.
+ADM's businesses -- agricultural services (the largest, accounting for about 47% of sales), oilseeds (soybeans, cottonseed, canola, and flaxseed) processing (about 39%), and corn processing (about 13%) -- can be best understood in the light of changing agricultural commodity prices.
 Commodity prices impact sales and the cost of products sold.
 And, in ADM's corn and other food and feed processing operations, commodity prices raise (or lower) the cost of raw materials.
 Energy prices, weather events, crop health, as well as government programs and shifts in population, can also influence ADM's performance.

-The US is ADM's largest market, accounting for about 45% of total sales.
-Switzerland and Germany each represent just more than 10%, with more than 140 other countries contributing the rest.
-ADM currently owns or leases about 270 processing plants and some 475 procurement facilities, nearly 40% of which operate on international soil.
+The US is ADM's largest market, accounting for about 49% of total sales.
+Switzerland and Germany each represent about 10%, with more than 140 other countries contributing the rest.
+ADM currently owns or leases about 300 processing plants and more than 460 procurement facilities, nearly 35% of which operate on international soil.

 As the company adds new products to its portfolio, it is keeps an eye on operations that fail to meet expectations.
 To that end, in 2015 ADM sold its chocolate business to Cargill for about $440 million and its cocoa business, including equipment and facilities, to Singaporean ingredients company Olam International for about $1.2 billion.